 - You are unemployed.

-- You are using retirement savings to pay livings expenses and debts.
+- You are using retirement savings to pay living expenses and debts.

 - You are considering using an equity line or borrowing money against your home to repay debts.